 For more information, visit www.newmarketvirginia.com or call 540-740-3212

 Approximately 10 miles north of Mount Jackson, the citizens of Woodstock welcome everyone to their charming and historic town.
 Woodstock was established by charter in 1761 by none other than George Washington in Virginia's House of Burgesses and has been the county seat since Shenandoah County was formed in 1772.
 The limestone courthouse in the center of town was built in 1795 and was designed by Thomas Jefferson.
 It is the oldest continous working courthouse west of the Blue Ridge Mountains.
 Woodstock is also the home of the North Mountain Vineyard and Winery and the Massanutten Military Academy.

 For more information, visit www.townofwoodstockva.com or call 540-459-2542.

 Approximately 24 miles north of Mount Jackson, Strasburg is known as the Antique Capital of Virginia.
 Like her Shenandoah sister towns, Strasburg is rich in history and visitors are encouraged to take a trip into the past by visiting the Stonewall Jackson, Strasburg or Jeane Dixon Museums or the Museum of American Presidents.

 For more information, visit www.strasburgvachamber.com or call 540-465-3187.

-    Approximately 40 miles North of Mount Jackson, Winchester is the home of the Apple Blossom (spring) and Apple Harvest Festival (fall).
+Approximately 40 miles north of Mount Jackson, Winchester is the home of the Apple Blossom (spring) and Apple Harvest Festivals (fall).
 Rich in American history (5 civil war battles in the area and control changed hands many times).
 Headquarters of George Washington and "Stonewall" Jackson.
 Many shops catering to the seeker of modern items as well as those seeking antiques.